 After his early exit in the judo, McKenzie has vowed to come back stronger in Rio in 2016.
 Bilbow hopes McKenzie can get the extra help he will need in the coming years.
 She works with parents with children with ADHD and believes more could find sport a constructive way of managing the condition, rather than being preoccupied with academic success.
 Her two sons, Max and Joe, both have ADHD: Max, who is 29, finds an outlet for his energy in elite kayaking while Joe, who is 25, is currently an Olympic volunteer.
 Her advice to parents?
 “Find your child’s island of competence and invest in it heavily.”

+Bilbow has noticed that children with ADHD may have their sporting opportunities curtailed as punishment for their behaviour, as McKenzie found.
+Bilbow knows of a brilliant young footballer with ADHD who was barred from representing his school because of his conduct in lessons.
 Many teachers and schools, she believes, still scoff at the disorder, believing there are only naughty children – and bad parents.
 The concept of role models can seem an overused cliche but the Olympians with ADHD may really inspire a generation of athletes who once would have been written off.
 “Parents can be saying to kids who are having a miserable time in school, ‘Look, Michael Phelps had ADHD and he worked really hard.
 Ashley McKenzie has been in a young offenders’ institute but he didn’t give up,'” says Bilbo.
 “That’s the message we’ve got to give kids.”